 With that said, we moved a lot of our business from Bean’s to Lands End.
 They make tall sizes and have many natural fiber options with a flattering fit.
 I don’t like potato sac chic for either of us.
 (Don’t get me started on Wayne’s “wardrobe” before he moved in!)
 We also like Brooks Brothers in Freeport.
 Wayne likes wearing Carhartt for working in the boatyard.
 Those brands have changed over the years just like Bean, but all things being equal in a challenging clothing landscape, they offer us better value and fit.
 It’s true we dress like boring people, though, since we both mostly wear classic clothing, but frumps we are not!

 Back to L.L.Bean, I’ve recently softened somewhat as Lent approaches and my frustration with them has lessened.
 L.L.Bean is a significant employer here in Maine and also important for tourism.
 Personally I can’t see an issue with having too many Maine made Boat & Totes, either.
-They were invaluable when we had our wedding this summer since I used them to transport our favors.
-Although I have actual overnight bags I prefer using their totes.
-Picnics, organizing, beach trips, bringing donations to the secondhand store, they serve well.
+Picnics, organizing, beach trips, overnight bags, bringing donations to the secondhand store, returning milk bottles–they serve well.

 This morning there was a package–turned out to be a wedding gift.
 Inside was a selection of beautiful handmade soaps, a candle and….a gift card to L.L.Bean!
 Guess where we’re going tomorrow?

 *When Wayne and I went to our first coffee hour after the service at church this fall I met a man named Tom.
 THAT TOM.
 Of Maine!